-Google adwords is a highly effective way of getting customers to visit your website, but the costs can vary greatly depending on how well you set it up.
+Google adwords is a highly effective way of getting customers to visit your website, but the results you see can vary greatly depending on how well you set up your campaign and ads.
+During these difficult times, it’s important to limit your advertising to products and services you can generate sales or deposits for now.
+And if you haven’t switched to online purchasing and delivery, it’s worth investing in this before you start a paid marketing campaign.
 Our primer gets you started on the right path to maximise your ROI from this important online marketing channel

 Before you even start advertising on google, make sure to manage your expectations.
 Businesses make on average $2 for every $1 of adword spend so your profit margin needs to work within those estimates – or you need to do better than average, can upsell to increase your average order value or you can convert customers into repeat buyers without paying for their business again.
 Google ads will therefore work best for you if your website is easy-to-use and you have great customer service.